Google-TVET-Training-TTTI/TVETA/README.md

-# Voting
+# Case Study App - Voting App
-An app to simplify voting processes in institutions
+An app to show case Kotlin operations,functions,classes in a real world application